isomerpages/pmo-nccs/media/speeches/_posts/2018-07-11-opening-address-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-opening-ceremony-of-the-asia-pacific-climate-week-11-july-2018.md

 **Driving Change through Innovation**

-***First***, innovation is an important enabler that will help us make the leap to a low carbon and climate-resilient future.
+<u>First</u>, innovation is an important enabler that will help us make the leap to a low carbon and climate-resilient future.
 For green innovation to flourish, governments must establish the correct policy environment.
 The setting of a carbon price for example, captures the external costs of greenhouse emissions and sends an important price signal to encourage emissions reduction and cleantech solutions.

 Singapore will join the growing list of countries, including many in the Asia-Pacific region, which have introduced a carbon tax.
 We will implement an economy-wide carbon tax from 2019.
 We will start at a price of SGD5 per tonne of CO2-equivalent of greenhouse gas emissions for facilities that exceed 25 kilotonnes emission annually.
 This will cover 80 per cent of our emitters.
 Our carbon tax will apply uniformly to all sectors, without exemption.
 This will maintain a transparent, fair, and consistent carbon price across the economy.
 The carbon tax complements our comprehensive mitigation measures across all sectors including industry, transport, buildings and power generation.
 It will help spur the development and adoption of innovative eco-friendly solutions.
 Indeed, the carbon tax is not intended as a fiscal measure of our Government for the first five years but will be primarily used for innovations and transformation of the industries responsible for emissions.